The Executive Women in Government (EWG) Mentoring Program is carefully designed to prepare,

-Under a chartered partnership with the Office of Personnel Management (OPM), the EWG Mentoring Program is designed to increase the number of women in SES positions.
-We will do this by:
+In collaboration with the Office of Personnel Management (OPM), the EWG Mentoring Program is designed to increase the

-• Bringing together current and former SES with screened Protégés at the GS-14/15 levels who desire mentorship to reach the next level of their careers.
+• Bringing together Senior Executive Women Leaders with those who desire mentorship to reach the next level.

-• Maintaining contact with all cohorts to understand what is successful and how to improve the program.
+• Maintaining contact with participants in previous cohorts to understand past successes and future improvements to the

-• 9-month program (October-June) supported by online and live training opportunities.
+• 6-month program supported by online and live training opportunities.

 • Each mentoring partnership will agree on the frequency and duration of their meetings.